 $4.75 Million Settlement for Wrongful Death After Negligent Service of Alcohol at Waterpark Causes Drunken Crash

 According to DeVoto, “The defendant had a reckless business model that encouraged drinking by adults who should have been supervising their children.
-Instead they were offered specialty drinks and cocktails typical of those seen at Caribbean resorts including “fishbowls of alcohol” despite knowing that these parents would eventually have to transport their children home.”
+Instead, they were offered specialty drinks and cocktails typical of those seen at Caribbean resorts including “fishbowls of alcohol” despite knowing that these parents would eventually have to transport their children home.”

-Shortly after leaving the child’s waterpark in Berlin, New Jersey, closed circuit video captured the extremely intoxicated father having difficulty navigating his vehicle out of the parking lot.
-Defendant Rizzo finally drove over a grass median to access the exit of an adjoining property before beginning a terrifying trip along Route 295 North in Mount Laurel where he crashed into several cars on the highway without stopping before finally losing control of his vehicle and striking a tree.
+Shortly after leaving the child’s waterpark in Berlin, New Jersey, closed circuit video captured the extremely intoxicated father.
+He was having difficulty navigating his vehicle out of the parking lot.
+Defendant Rizzo finally drove over a grass median to access the exit of an adjoining property.
+That was before the beginning of a terrifying trip along Route 295 North in Mount Laurel where he crashed into several cars on the highway without stopping before finally losing control of his vehicle and striking a tree.

 Said DeVoto, “this is such a tragic case because it destroyed an entire family and was preventable with even the slightest of care.
-My clients’ will never be the same but they are relieved that they can put this matter behind them and move forward with their lives.”
+My clients’ will never be the same but they are content that they can put this matter behind them and move forward with their lives.”

 The case settled on October 14, 2020 after mediation with the Honorable Mark B. Epstein, Retired Judge of the Superior Court.
 Defendant Apex Parks Group, LLC paid $1,750,000 to settle the settlement for wrongful death claim and $3,000,000 to settle the minor’s injury and emotional distress claim.
 They denied any wrongdoing.
 The case against defendant Rizzo remains inconclusive.
 A Friendly hearing is pending as is a motion to bar the defendant father from recovering any settlement proceeds from his deceased daughter’s estate.